 The Ebola outbreak in West Africa was first reported in March 2014, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.

-In fact, the current epidemic sweeping across the region has now killed five times more than all other known Ebola outbreaks combined.
+In fact, the current epidemic has killed five times more than all other known Ebola outbreaks combined.

 The total number of reported cases is more than 28,607.

 The World Health Organization (WHO) admits the figures are underestimates, given the difficulty collecting the data.